Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Lorenz'96 Multiscale system

-Out of the methods utilizing fewer evaluations (200), GBOED200 achieved the lowest mean AE and performed comparably to EKS5400.
-Among the methods with higher evaluation counts, EKS5400 achieved the lowest mean AE (Figure \ref{fig:rmsemodel}).
-All pairwise comparisons from the linear AE model are provided in SM2, SM1.
+Out of the methods utilizing fewer evaluations (200), GBOED200, CES200, and HM200 performed best.
+Mean AEs of these methods were very similar, and although they were larger than those of the best-performing methods (e.g., CES5400, EKS5400, GBOED1000), the differences were not statistically significant.
+Among the methods with higher evaluation counts, CES5400 achieved the lowest mean AE (Figure \ref{fig:rmsemodel}, top panel).
+Another notable finding was that for fewer (200) model evaluations, CES resulted in considerable improvement over EKS.
+However, for more model evaluations, improvements were marginal (Figure \ref{fig:rmsemodel}, top panel).
+All pairwise comparisons from the linear AE model are provided in Table SM1.

 Results for score were largely consistent with those for AE, with some notable differences.
-Like results for AE, LHS200 and LHS1000 had significantly worse (lower) scores compared to all other methods (Table \ref{tab:betterthanRMSEScore}, Figure \ref{fig:rmsemodel}).
-Notably, LHS-based methods were the only ones with extreme score outliers (-100 or less).
+Like results for AE, LHS200 and LHS1000 had significantly worse (lower) scores compared to all other methods (Table \ref{tab:betterthanRMSEScore}, Figure \ref{fig:rmsemodel}, bottom panel).
+LHS-based methods were the only approaches exhibiting large, negative outliers (-50 or less).
 This finding emphasizes the importance of an initial calibration step to achieve robust UQ.
-EKS5400 again achieved the highest mean score, significantly outperforming six methods: LHS200, LHS1000, BOED200, BOED1000, EKS200, and CES200.
-GBOED1000 outperformed five methods, while CES5400 and GBOED200 ranked similarly, outperforming four methods each (Table \ref{tab:betterthanRMSEScore}).
-All pairwise comparisons based on the linear model for score can be found in SM2, Table SM2.
+CES5400 again achieved the highest mean score, significantly outperforming five methods: LHS200, LHS1000, BOED200, BOED1000, and EKS200.
+However, EKS5400, GBOED200, and GBOED1000 also performed very well and outperformed the same five methods as CES5400 (Table \ref{tab:betterthanRMSEScore}, Figure \ref{fig:rmsemodel}).
+HM200 and HM1000 had nearly identical mean scores and performed only slightly worse than top performing methods.
+All pairwise comparisons from the linear score model are provided in Table SM2.
+As an additional consistency check, we also evaluated the joint posterior density at the true parameter values for each of the replicates using a multivariate kernel density estimate; results are broadly consistent with those obtained using AE and score (see SM7).

-Unlike the results for AE, increasing the number of model evaluations for GBOED slightly \emph{improved} UQ.
-Although BOED methods generally underperformed, they achieved significantly better scores than LHS-based methods.
-Finally, while HM methods had fair performance in parameter estimation accuracy, significantly outperforming four methods, their performance in UQ was limited to outperforming only the LHS-based methods (Table \ref{tab:betterthanRMSEScore}).